 Values and behaviours

-It is increasingly argued that preferences and values for complex goods such as ecosystem services are not pre-formed but need to be generated through a process of deliberation and learning (Kenter et al. 2016).
-[Photo: Milford Track – Will Allen]
+Preferences and values for complex goods such as ecosystem services are not pre-formed but need to be generated through a process of deliberation and learning (Kenter et al. 2016).*

 The importance of relational values in river management: understanding enablers and barriers for effective participation